Sembiance/dexvert/README.md

       convert:convertExt                         Which extension to convert to (".png", ".webp", ".svg").
 Default: .png convert:flip                               Set this to true to flip the image vertically.
 Default: false convert:removeAlpha                        Set this to true to remove the alpha channel and produce a flat, opaque image.
 Default: false deark:dearkModule                          Which deark module to forcibly set.
-Default: Let deark decide deark:dearkOpts                            An array of additional -opt <option> arguments to pass to deark deark:dearkCharOutput                      Which type of output to use when converting character based files.
+For list run `deark -modules` Default: Let deark decide deark:dearkOpts                            An array of additional -opt <option> arguments to pass to deark.
+For list see: https://github.com/jsummers/deark deark:dearkCharOutput                      Which type of output to use when converting character based files.
 Can be "image" or "html" Default: Let deark decide. deark:dearkRemoveDups                      Remove any duplicate output files, based on sum.
 Default: false deark:dearkJoinFrames                      Treat output files as individual images frames of an animation and join them together as an MP4